+- A.10.1.
 During term time the DSL or deputy should always be available (during school hours) for staff to discuss any safeguarding concerns.
-Whilst generally speakingthe DSL or deputy would be expected to be available in person, it is a matter forindividual schools, working with the DSL to define what "available" means and whether in exceptional circumstances availability via phone and or Skype or other such media is acceptable.

-It is a matter for individual schools and the DSL to arrange adequate and appropriate cover arrangements for any out of hours/our of term activities.
+Whilst generally speaking the DSL or deputy would be expected to be available in person, it is a matter for individual schools, working with the DSL to define what "available" means and whether in exceptional circumstances availability via phone and or Skype or other such media is acceptable. - A.10.2.
+It is a matter for individual schools and the DSL to arrange adequate and appropriate cover arrangements for any out of hours/our of term activities

-Appendix 2

-Record of Concern (where required if cannot access CPOMS)
+Appendix B Record of Concern (where required if cannot access CPOMS)

-Child's Name: Child's DOB: Gender : Ethnic Origin: Disability Y/N: Religion: Date and time of cond cern: Your account of the co (what was said, obser oncern: ved, reported and by v vhom) Additional Information: (your opinion, context of concern/disclosure) Your response: (what did you do/say following the concern) Your name: Your signature: Your position in school ol: Date and time of this recording: Action and response of of DSP/Principal:
+Child's Name:

+Child's DOB:

+Gender : Ethnic Origin: Disability Y/N: Religion:

+Date and time of concern:

+Your account of the concern:

+(what was said, observed, reported and by whom)

+Additional Informati on:

+(your opinion, conte ext of concern/disclosu ıre)

+Your response:

+(what did you do/say following the concern)

+Your name: Your signature:

+Your position in scho ol: Date and time of th nis recording:

+Action and response of DSP/Principal:

 Feedback given to member of staff reporting concern: Information shared with any other staff?
-If so, what information was shared and what was the rationale forthis?
-Name: Date:
+If so, what information was shared and what was the rationale for this?

+Name:

+Date: